libp2p/docs/content/concepts/introduction/core-abstractions/connections.md

 - **Tracking**: libp2p keeps track of which connections and streams are open and updates this information as connections and streams are opened or closed.
-- **Timeouts and retries**: When a connection or stream fails, the application would be notified and it is expected to handle the reconnection process. libp2p only reconnects if you attempt to open a new stream It is possible to handle the reconnection logic by writing a custom reconnection manager.
+- **Timeouts and retries**: When a connection or stream fails, the application would be notified and it is expected to handle the reconnection process.
+It is possible to handle the reconnection logic by writing a custom reconnection manager.
 This manager can listen for closed stream events, and when a stream is closed, it can attempt to reconnect to the peer.
 Additionally, you can add your own retry and timeout logic.
 - **Opening and closing**: libp2p applications can specify when to open and close connections and streams based on their specific requirements.
 For example, an application may open a new stream for each file transfer rather than reusing a single stream.